FloatingArrayDesign/MoorDyn/extern/Catch2/docs/test-fixtures.md

  int UniqueTestsFixture::uniqueID = 0;

  TEST_CASE_METHOD(UniqueTestsFixture, "Create Employee/No Name", "[create]") {
-   REQUIRE_THROWS(conn.executeSQL("INSERT INTO employee (id, name) VALUES (?, ?)", getID(), ""));
+   REQUIRE_THROWS(point.executeSQL("INSERT INTO employee (id, name) VALUES (?, ?)", getID(), ""));
  }
  TEST_CASE_METHOD(UniqueTestsFixture, "Create Employee/Normal", "[create]") {
-   REQUIRE(conn.executeSQL("INSERT INTO employee (id, name) VALUES (?, ?)", getID(), "Joe Bloggs"));
+   REQUIRE(point.executeSQL("INSERT INTO employee (id, name) VALUES (?, ?)", getID(), "Joe Bloggs"));
  }
 ```

-The two test cases here will create uniquely-named derived classes of UniqueTestsFixture and thus can access the `getID()` protected method and `conn` member variables.
-This ensures that both the test cases are able to create a DBConnection using the same method (DRY principle) and that any ID's created are unique such that the order that tests are executed does not matter.
+The two test cases here will create uniquely-named derived classes of UniqueTestsFixture and thus can access the `getID()` protected method and `point` member variables.
+This ensures that both the test cases are able to create a DBPoint using the same method (DRY principle) and that any ID's created are unique such that the order that tests are executed does not matter.

 Catch2 also provides `TEMPLATE_TEST_CASE_METHOD` and